SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 ```

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.String

-### You can pipe a string that contains a path to this cmdlet.
+You can pipe a string that contains a path to this cmdlet.

 ## OUTPUTS

 ### WslDistribution

-### The cmdlet returns an object that represent the distribution, if you use the Passthru parameter.
+### None by default; WslDistribution if PassThru is specified

-### Otherwise, this cmdlet does not generate any output.
+See `Get-WslDistribution` for more information.

 ## NOTES

 ## RELATED LINKS